 So just what happened at the end of The Lamplighters?

-I hope you enjoyed this ending explanation for The Lamplighters by Emma Stonex!
-And as always, I wish you happy reading! 📕
+I hope you enjoyed my ending explanation of The Lamplighters by Emma Stonex!
+And as always, happy reading! ❤️